Contents:

-Wildlife photography tips and advice
+Wildlife and safaris

 Wildlife holidays are all about anticipation.
 There’s never any guarantee that you’ll get to see a tiger, that a humpback whale will surface near your boat, that a turtle will come ashore to lay its eggs.
 The people who were there the day/week/month before you always seem to have seen something amazing, while you scour the horizon with little success.